ryanzzeng/primex/README.md

 ## User and Role Management API
 > Primex technical test with Lumen Framework - User and Role Management API
+>
 > Last edited by Ryan Zeng 9 April.
 2019

 ### Getting Started
 This project is built based on Lumen Framework and Mysql.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 #### Prerequisites
 What things you need to install to run the project and how to install them.